ChrisManess/GCP-Trial/README.md

 ### Deploying this in your account:

-(this was somewhat rushed to follow at your own peril)
+(this was somewhat rushed so follow at your own peril)

 Create Project, instances, and database